The Tasmanian devil

 Devils Around the Home

-Occasionally devils take up residence and breed under houses.
-Nearby stock and pets are rarely harmed as most predators seem reluctant to hunt near their 'home'.
-And while Devil pups can be very amusing, the noise and mess may, for some, be a bit oppressive.
+Occasionally devils and quolls take up residence and breed under houses.
+Nearby livestock and pets are rarely harmed, however the noise and mess may be a bit disruptive for some.

-If you have any concerns about devils near your home, contact the Department of Primary Industries and Water on ph: 03 6165 4305
+If you have any concerns about devils or quolls near your home, contact the Department of Primary Industries, Parks, Water and Environment on 03 6165 4305.
+They can give you advice, particularly about how to seal entrances under your house without putting wildlife at risk.

-In the past, it is likely that devil and quoll populations were mainly controlled by competition for food.
-Both populations naturally swell dramatically each summer as the juveniles become independent, but this is a short-lived phenomenon.
-Up to 60 per cent will die within the first few months due to competition for food.
+In the past, devil and quoll populations were mainly controlled by competition for food.
+Both populations naturally swell dramatically each summer as the juveniles become independent; during this dispersal period sightings of devils and quolls increase.
+This population swell is a short-lived phenomenon as up to 60 per cent will die within the first few months due to competition for food.
+We are also observing an increase in juvenile roadkill deaths during this dispersal period.

 Devil and Quoll Conservation